janzejdlik/RustPortfolio/README.md

 Warning: Project only works on Local Area Network (LAN).

 The first script sends message to a desired server.
-Multiple clients can be used as teh same time.
+Multiple clients can be used as the same time.

 Here are the dependencies for the client: